conduktor/conduktor-docs/docs/gateway/configuration/gateway_security.md

 }
 ```

-This token is JWT, it contains
+This token is a JWT, inspecting it from the below commans you can see it contains

 ```bash
 echo "$token" | jq -R 'gsub("-";"+") | gsub("_";"/") | split(".") | .[1] | @base64d | fromjson'